Siraphob1/chrome-extension-list-of-content/README.md

-# Website Content Lister
+# Website Table of Contents Extension

-A browser extension that lists and analyzes content from websites in a convenient side panel.
+A browser extension that generates and analyzes a table of contents from websites in a convenient side panel.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features
-- Extracts and displays headings and content structure from any web page
+- Extracts and displays a table of contents (headings structure) from any web page
 - Side panel UI for easy navigation
-- Click to scroll to content on the page
+- Click to scroll to sections on the page
 - Reload/refresh analysis with a button
 - Responsive design